aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/copying-and-moving-worksheets/_index.md

 const dataDir = path.join(__dirname, "data");
 const inputPath = path.join(dataDir, "sample1.xlsx");

-// Open an existing excel file. const wb = new AsposeCells.Workbook(inputPath);
+// Open an existing Excel file. const wb = new AsposeCells.Workbook(inputPath);

 // Create a Worksheets object with reference to the sheets of the Workbook.